 I’ve got some blogging tips for you if you’re at the point with your blog where something just doesn’t seem right or things aren’t working for you.
 I wanted to share 5 ways to make your blog better – simple steps that can add more value to your posts and to find more engaged readers.

 1. Add More Images

-No matter how good you are at writing, if you don't have the imagery to tie a post together your reader may become bored and click away.
-It is so important to keep visitors on your blog for as long as possible - another word for this is "bounce rate".
+No matter how good you are at writing, if you don’t have the imagery to tie a post together your readers may become bored and click away.
+It’s so important to keep visitors on your blog for as long as possible – another word for this is “bounce rate”.
 A high bounce rate means visitors are quickly leaving from the first page they visited on your blog, therefore aren’t continuing on to view more of your posts and content.
 You want to aim for engaged readers, ones who have so many different things to look at that they stick around to take it all in, and then want more.

 Adding an array of images to the one post can keep a visitor there for longer.
-They break up the text, support what you have written and make the reader scroll downwards to keep reading.
-They don't have to be full size images, you can add smaller ones amongst the text in your posts.
+Images break up the text, support what you have written and make the reader scroll downwards to keep reading.
+They don’t have to be full size images, you can add smaller ones amongst the text in your posts.
 In Blogger, add an image into the post as you usually would then drag the image to the side of a paragraph of text and the text will wrap nicely around it.

 Go back to some of your most popular posts and see if you can add a few images in for anyone new who lands on them.
 Otherwise, start with more imagery from your next post onwards.

 2. Keep It Simple